Sea Turtle Bycatch Reduction in Trawl Fisheries: Summer Flounder Trawls

 Data loggers were found to reliably record and monitor limited tow durations and withstood fishing conditions.
 We are continuing to test the latest technology to ensure that the monitoring and enforcement of limited tow durations is feasible.

-- Catch efficiency of the NMFS certified, standard TED required in the Mid-Atlantic summer flounder fishery
+- Catch efficiency of the NOAA Fisheries certified, standard TED required in the Mid-Atlantic summer flounder fishery

 - Evaluation of large escape opening in Flounder TED